What's the Story on Medicaid Expansion?

 - Current Status: Expanding Medicaid

-- Key Info: In 2013, Governor Rick Snyder (R) announced his inclusion of Medicaid expansion in the 2014 FY budget recommendation, however the Republican-led legislature did not authorize this proposal and instead passed the budget bill with an option to approve expansion if additional research was done to evaluate long-term sustainability.
+- Key Info: In February 2013, Governor Rick Snyder (R) announced his inclusion of Medicaid expansion in the 2014 FY budget recommendation, however the Republican-led legislature did not authorize this proposal and instead passed the budget bill with an option to approve expansion if additional research was done to evaluate long-term sustainability.
 After deliberations over the summer, an alternative proposal developed by the Legislature was enacted in September 2013.
-The legislation would expand Medicaid coverage contingent upon the approval of two federal Medicaid waivers.
-Through these waivers, Michigan would seek authority for the state to impose coverage restrictions for individuals between 100-133% FPL covered by Medicaid for more than 4 years, institute cost-sharing requirements, and enroll the expansion and dual eligible populations into Medicaid managed care.
-An estimated 289,000 Michiganders are expected to be newly eligible under Medicaid expansion.
+The legislation to expand Medicaid coverage was contingent upon the two federal Medicaid waivers, which CMS approved in December 2013.
+Through these waivers, Michigan was granted the authority to impose coverage restrictions for individuals between 100-133% FPL covered by Medicaid for more than 4 years, institute cost-sharing requirements, and enroll the expansion and dual eligible populations into Medicaid managed care.
+An estimated 470,000 Michiganders are expected to be newly eligible under Medicaid expansion.
+The start date for expansion is April 1, three months later than other expansion states, since the state Senate vote failed to reach the two-thirds majority necessary to give the legislation immediate effect.